-A Layer is splitted into AOVs, which are the actual image rendering units.
+A Layer is split into AOVs (Arbitrary Output Values), which are the actual image rendering units.
 Each AOV in a RenderPass produces an image at rendering time.

 - Press the button to add an AOV.